Ultra-Thin Silicon Wafers Wring More from Power Electronics

 However, in the world of power electronics, a wafer is only as advanced as the chips manufactured on top of it.

-Infineon said it would use the ultra-thin wafer technology to upgrade its integrated smart power stages for the next generation of GPU and AI chips in data centers.
-These DC-DC converters step down the 5-, 12-, or 48-V power rails to the core voltages used by AI chips, ranging from around 1.8 to 0.8 V. The buck converters provision the local power rails routing into the processor, so they must be placed as close as possible to avoid static and dynamic voltage drops and limit power losses stemming from resistance on the PCB.
+Infineon said it would use the ultra-thin wafer technology to upgrade its Integrated Smart Power Stages for the next generation of GPU and AI chips in data centers.
+These DC-DC converters step down 5-, 12-, or 48-V power rails to the core voltages used by AI chips, which currently range from around 1.8 to 0.8 V. These buck converters provision the local power rails routing into the processor, so they must be placed as close as possible to avoid static and dynamic voltage drops and limit power losses stemming from resistance on the PCB.

-Infineon’s advanced packaging technologies are used to integrate its trench power MOSFETs with intelligent gate drivers in a high-density power stage with protection features that can supply high peak current to AI chips and other SoCs.
-When paired with optimized chip designs, gate drivers, and power transistors, the ultra-thin wafer technology enables efficiency gains of up to 3% at 50 A, said the company.
+When paired with optimizations to Infineon's chip designs, gate drivers, and power transistors, the ultra-thin wafer technology enables efficiency gains of up to 3% at 50 A, said the company.

 The smart power stages also serve as the backbone of its high-performance, multi-phase voltage-regulator modules (VRMs), which can sling even larger amounts of current—in excess of 100 A each.
 As the latest GPUs and other AI chips become more power-hungry, these power modules can come together in multiphase DC-DC converters to supply high currents of more than 1,000 A over the last inch of the power-delivery network (PDN).

-The ultra-thin wafer technology is also a boon to vertical power delivery designs: The DC-DC converter is placed directly under the GPUs or other AI processors, feeding power a shorter distance up through the PCB, reducing lateral power losses and heat.
+The ultra-thin wafer technology is also a boon to vertical power delivery designs: In these situations, the DC-DC converter is placed directly under the GPUs or other AI processors, feeding power a shorter distance up through the PCB, reducing lateral power losses and heat.
 These voltage regulators are based on its vertical trench power MOSFETs, so it pays dividends to place them directly under the processor to keep the power flowing in the same direction.

 The ultra-thin wafer technology, which has been qualified, is sampling in power stages with early customers.